Friendswood ISD Cell Phone Policy

 This policy applies to all Friendswood ISD classrooms, hallways, restrooms, cafeterias, and other school property during school hours.
 Administrators and staff will actively monitor and enforce these expectations.
 Students who violate the policy may face disciplinary consequences, including phone confiscation, detention, and parental notification and pickup.

-This change is part of a broader effort to reduce distractions, improve student engagement, and foster meaningful in-person interactions.
-We recognize that the success of this initiate to benefit our students depends on a strong partnership between the school and our families.
+This initiative is designed to minimize distractions, improve student engagement, and foster meaningful in-person interactions.
+We recognize that its success depends on a strong partnership between the school and our families.
 Your cooperation in reinforcing these expectations at home and supporting school staff in their efforts is essential.
-Together, we can help ensure a safe, respectful, and focused learning environment where all students can thrive.
-We appreciate your support as we implement this initiative to enhance the learning experience for all students.
+Together, we can ensure a safe, respectful, and focused learning environment where all students can thrive.

 For more details about the updated cell phone policy, including an informational flyer and FAQs, please refer to the resources provided on this page.